Find insurance for your

 Study in Spain

-Spain requires international students to have valid health insurance for visa applications and NIE registration.
+Spain requires international students to have valid health insurance for visa applications and TIE/NIE registration.
+Costs range from €35–120/month depending on provider and coverage.

 🌊 Scandinavia